camusicjunkie/PowerLFM/docs/Get-LFMArtistSimilar.md

 PS C:\> Get-LFMArtistSimilar -Artist Deftones -Limit 10
 ```

-Gets ten artists similar to the Deftones.
+This will get ten artists similar to the Deftones.

 ## PARAMETERS